 Furthermore, if you want to purchase your own RLT device, it’s going to come with a hefty price tag that goes upwards of four-thousand dollars.

-Would you try red light therapy?
+Red Light Therapy Pros and Cons, Would you try red light therapy?

 Tell us why or why not in the comments below